misiektoja/steam_monitor/README.md

 - **Saving all user activities and profile changes** with timestamps to a **CSV file**
 - **Status persistence** - automatically saves last status to JSON file to resume monitoring after restart
 - **Smart session continuity** - handles short offline interruptions and preserves session statistics
+- **Preflight diagnostics** - `--doctor` checks the environment, configuration, connectivity, credentials, monitored profile and notification channels, and tells you how to fix whatever is not ready
 - **Flexible configuration** - support for config files, dotenv files, environment variables and command-line arguments
 - **Configurable color themes** - customizable terminal output colors and styles
 - Possibility to **control the running copy** of the script via signals